magicmonty/bash-git-prompt/README.md

 - There is an indicator at the start of the prompt, which shows the result of the last executed command by if you put the placeholder `_LAST_COMMAND_INDICATOR_` in any of the prompt templates.
-  It is now by default activated in the default `git-prompt-colors.sh`:
+  It is now by default activated in the default theme:

 ```sh
   GIT_PROMPT_START_USER="_LAST_COMMAND_INDICATOR_ ${Yellow}${PathShort}${ResetColor}"